Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Discussion and conclusions

-With the coming advances in data, improvements in modelling gas both within and beyond halos are needed to fully realize the potential of the tSZ as a cosmological probe.
+With the coming advances in galaxy and CMB data, improvements in modelling gas both within and beyond halos are needed to fully realize the potential of the tSZ as a cosmological probe.
 The analysis presented in this work provides guidance to future observation and modelling efforts regarding the elusive boundless baryons.